vb2ae/CaliburnMicroTemplates/README.md

 # CaliburnMicroTemplates
-.net and .net core wpf project templates
+.net core wpf project templates in CSharp and VB